Autognorics/A-Brain-Without-The-Brain-Paradigm/README.md

 # Paradigm: A Brain Without The Brain
 [HOME](https://autognorics.github.io/)

 In his book, Biotronics: The Silver Species, Joey Lawsin disclosed his theory on Aneural Consciousness, a rationale that claims Consciousness does not need to emerge from the Brain.
 He called this idea as A Brain without the Brain Paradigm or the Theory of M.I.N.D.
 (Materialization of Information & Inscritption by Design).
-Short excerpts from his book below reveal some of his findings on Aneural System.
+Short excerpts from his book below reveal some of his findings on Aneural Wise System.

 Perhaps, sometime during your childhood days, you playfully send messages through a friend using a string telephone, a toy which is made up of two tin cans that are connected by a long string.
 When information is sent through the first can, the information travels to the string and receives by the second can.
 The simple telephone setup depicts a model of what a system is and what it is made up of.